High sensitivity optomechanical reference accelerometer over 10 kHz

-The substrate was placed on a passive vibration isolation platform located in a vacuum chamber.
+Our laboratory is located three floors below ground and the substrate was placed on a passive vibration isolation platform inside a vacuum chamber.
+This provides good mechanical isolation for acceleration noise measurements.
 The fiber optic cables were fed into the vacuum chamber through deformable capillaries that are clamped circumferentially around the cables for an air-tight seal.
 We used fusion splices to connect the input fiber to the fiber interferometer and laser sources and create a continuous strand of cable.
 A schematic of the test setup is shown in Figure~\ref{setup}.